LCpl Jose Javier Vargas

 While recovering from his injuries, Jose learned about Homes For Our Troops and its Home Award Program.
 He chose to apply for the Program in March 2013, but doubted that his application would be accepted.
 However, just weeks later he was notified that he had been approved and that a mortgage-free home was available for him and his wife Erica in Sun Prairie, Wisconsin, he was thrilled beyond words.

 Erica graduated in June 2012 from Smith College in Amherst, Mass., with a Liberal Arts Degree in Sociology and is currently employed as a Paralegal.
 Jose, utilizing his GI Bill, is currently enrolled as a full time student at the Art Institute of New York City and pursing a graphic design degree.
 He would like to work as an art director in advertising once he completes his studies.
-Jose and Erica are proud New York City natives, but are extremely excited to move to their new home and begin a new chapter in their lives together.
-Jose, who has only known apartment living his entire life, says he is grateful to Homes For Our Troops for the opportunity of home ownership and financial freedom that this gift represents.
+Jose and Erica are proud New York City natives, but were extremely excited to move to their new home.
+Jose, who had previously only known apartment living his entire life, says he is grateful to Homes For Our Troops for the opportunity of home ownership and financial freedom that this gift represents.